By RAM Tracking on 16 Aug 2017

 Last November, footage showed how two masked men used technology to receive a keyless entry/go signal from car keys inside a property in order to bypass the vehicle security.
 The Mercedes-Benz was disabled within seconds without the criminals ever even needing to enter the property.

 Let’s look at the basics as to why a company vehicle is important and how a tracking system could protect against one of your biggest problems, theft.

 A vehicle in its entirety is a huge cost to a business.
 Whether you are only buying one vehicle that is second hand, or buying a whole fleet of brand new vehicles.
 The cost to any specific company, no matter how big or small, is a huge factor and an investment.
 Of course, that investment is going to be paid back tenfold because of the service you can now provide, or the savings you can make.
 If this vehicle, whether it is one or ten is subject to theft it can be a huge dent in your business finances.
-Of course, insurances are in place, but what no-one can account for is the insurance premiums rising, missed business opportunities and not to mention any excess that you may have to pay initially.
+Whilst insurance policies are in place to help mitigate the risk, theft and the consequent insurance claim will see insurance premiums rise across the fleet.

 Some companies have depots in which their vehicles are stored when not in use, other companies will let the drivers take them home and store them.
 Each has their own risks.
 A depot may be managed, perhaps have security, but any thief will have done research in regards to all of that.
 They could overrun security guards, disable security cameras by damaging them, or even cause damage to the depot and property.
 As mentioned above, criminals can now even access vehicles without ever having to "break into" a property or "steal keys".